cosmelab/dna-barcoding-analysis/assignment.md

 ## Part 2: Results Table (20 points)

-Fill in this table with YOUR BLAST results:
+Fill in this table with the BLAST results for the class dataset:

 | Sample | Species Identified | % Identity | Common Name |
 |--------|-------------------|------------|-------------|